 These tests are divided into two groups: POST1 and POST2.
 POST1 validates the hardware interconnect of the device, and POST2 validates the ability of the device to pass data frames between the ports.
 The specific set of diagnostic and test commands run during POST depends on the switch model.

-You can use the diagDisablePost command to disable both POST1 and POST2, and you can reenable it using the diagEnablePost command.
-See the Fabric OS Command Reference for additional information about these commands.
+You can use the diagDisablePost command to disable both POST1 and POST2, and you can re-enable POST1 and POST2 using the diagEnablePost command.

 The following example shows a typical boot sequence, including POST messages: